 Battlestar Galactica (Reimagined): Anders and Cally in the reimagined show.
 Anders was disliked for distracting Starbuck from Lee, but got his own characterization arc after realising he was a Cylon and turning out to be more important for several reasons than it first appeared.
 Meanwhile, even those who liked Lee at first went off him after too much smugness when he left the armed forces.
 Cally replaced Boomer in the chief's affections and seemed (realistically) tough and bad-tempered.
 She got her own episode though just before Tory offed her.

 Bones: Could qualify as a Trope Codifier or Trope Maker with the number of characters that have been rescued from becoming The Scrappy, it's hard to know where to start.
 We could start with Zach Addy, who started off as an adult Cousin Oliver but as season one progressed, became a very strong character who lasted for 3 seasons before being Put on a Bus.
 Then there was Dr. Saroyan, who started off as a taskmaster of a boss and a Jerk Ass, but after nearly getting killed midway through season two, her popularity soared.
 Then there's Dr. Sweets, who was just like Zach, but with more social skills.
 Fans didn't really like him until he offered valuable contributions to the Gormagon case.
 (Incidentally, this was about the same time Zack left.)
-Some of the Squinterns have become popular after their inauspicious debuts, like Dr. Edison, Vincent Nigel-Murray (who ended up being Killed Off for Real after 3 seasons) and Arastoo Vaziri.
+Some of the Squinterns have become popular after their inauspicious debuts, like Dr. Edison, Vincent Nigel-Murray (who ended up being killed of after 3 seasons) and Arastoo Vaziri.
 Oh, and lets not forget Caroline Julian, who has made her fair share of fans after her inauspicious debut.
 In short, no matter where you look, Bones is definitely a Trope Codifier for this.

 Skyler was rescued in Season 5 and became a Jerkass Woobie as Walt's Heisenberg persona started to come into their married life.